 3) Crucial Omega Fatty Acid Content

-One of the main reasons why eating marijuana seeds is good for your heart is because diets high in Omega acids have been shown to reduce blood pressure, lower the risk of stroke-inducing blood clot formation, and increase overall cardiovascular function.
+Marijuana seeds are heart-healthy because diets high in Omega acids reduce blood pressure.
+You also benefit from a lower risk of stroke-inducing blood clot formation and increased overall cardiovascular function.

-Moreover, the presence of arginine (which produces nitric oxide) in cannabis seeds is known to cause blood vessels to relax and dilate, which subsequently lowers blood pressure and reduces the risk of heart attack, as well as other forms of cardiovascular disease (hemp seeds have also been known to help the heart recover after a heart attack).
+The presence of arginine in cannabis seeds causes blood vessels to relax and dilate.
+As a result, you benefit from reduced blood pressure and lower risk of a heart attack.
+Indeed, your risk of contracting other forms of cardiovascular disease also drops.
+Some reports claim that hemp seeds help the heart recover after a heart attack.

-Finally, the gamma-linoleic acid that’s found abundantly in marijuana seeds is known to reduce certain proteins that can result in inflammation – particularly inflammation of the heart and surrounding cardiovascular tissue.
+Finally, the gamma-linoleic acid that’s abundant in marijuana can reduce the production of specific proteins that result in inflammation.
+This is particularly the case with inflammation of the heart and surrounding cardiovascular tissue.

-Taking into consideration all of the above-mentioned health benefits, consuming marijuana seeds regularly can be an incredible way to prevent disease and promote general health and whole-body wellness.
+Consuming marijuana seeds regularly is potentially a great way to prevent disease and promote general health and whole-body wellness.

-In fact, given that their cardiovascular benefits have been shown to reduce the risk of Alzheimer’s disease, dementia, and other psychological conditions, you might say that cannabis seeds have the potential to promote mental health and well-being as much as they do physical.
+Their cardiovascular benefits could reduce the risk of Alzheimer’s disease, dementia, and other psychological conditions.
+In theory, then, cannabis seeds could promote mental health and well-being as much as they do physical.

-Oh, and did we mention the fact that marijuana seeds are one of the only plant-based food sources that contain every single amino acid that’s needed for human survival?
-Maybe this is the reason that Leafly has chosen to describe them as perhaps the most “nutritionally complete food source in the world.”
+By the way, marijuana seeds are one of the only plant-based food sources that contain every single amino acid required for human survival!
+Some nutritional gurus claim these seeds are the most “nutritionally complete food source in the world.”

 How Can You Eat Marijuana Seeds?

-Well, it’s really not that difficult – you can eat marijuana seeds raw (i.e. straight from the buds), cooked, shelled, unshelled… pretty much any way your heart desires.
-They don’t have to be cooked or otherwise processed in order to reap the health and nutrition benefits.
+It’s not that difficult!
+You can eat marijuana seeds raw, cooked, shelled, or unshelled.
+You don’t have to prepare or otherwise process them to reap the health and nutrition benefits.

-That being said, however, they are a lot more tasty and enjoyable when you make a little ‘meal’ out of them, rather than just eating them plain and raw.
+However, they are a lot more enjoyable when you make a little ‘meal’ out of them, instead of consuming them raw.

-And of course, you can sprinkle shelled marijuana seeds on top of all kinds of foods – oatmeal, quinoa, yogurt, hummus, salads, smoothies – in order to “spruce them up” a bit and add a that all-important nutritional kick.
-You can also press the raw seeds for oil, or grind them up into a fine powder for flour, protein supplement, or milk (though you’d need specialized equipment to do this).
+You can sprinkle shelled marijuana seeds on top of different kinds of foods to spice them up.
+Examples include oatmeal, quinoa, yogurt, hummus, salads, and smoothies.
+You could press the raw seeds for oil, or grind them into a fine powder for flour, protein supplement, or milk.
+You will need specialized equipment for this technique, however.